10 Top-Rated Campgrounds in the Outer Banks, NC

 7. Ocracoke Island Campground

 Sites are level but there is no shade, so plan accordingly.
-This is a very quiet campground, where you can appreciate the sound of seagulls and the waves crashing on the beach a short distance away and easily reached via access paths.
+Ocracoke Island Campground is a very quiet campground, where you can appreciate the sound of seagulls and the waves crashing on the beach a short distance away and easily reached via access paths.
 But, the campground is relatively close to a funky little town with its shops and restaurants if you want a break from camping.

 If you plan to camp in a tent, the ground here is very sandy and it can be windy at times.
 Be sure to bring long tent stakes to hold your tent securely in place.
-Reservations are accepted here.
+Also, biting insects love to camp out here — bring your bug spray.
+Many people also set up bug tents, so they can sit around comfortably in the evening.

 8. Portsmouth Island Campground